 This not only includes whole proteins, such as lamb, goat, and bison but several protein-rich meat meals, including ones made from wild boar, buffalo, venison and pork.

 But one of the things that sets CANIDAE PURE Ancestral Formulas apart from most other foods is the freeze-dried raw coating applied to the kibble.
-Freeze-dried meats offer all of the dog-satisfying flavor that raw meats do, but because they’re freeze-dried, they don’t present the kinds of health risks raw meats do.
+Freeze-dried meats offer all of the dog-satisfying flavor that raw meats do, but they remain stable for longer, thanks to the lack of moisture.

 CANIDAE PURE Ancestral Red Meat Formula isn’t all about the proteins, though – it also includes plenty of top-notch carbohydrates, fruits, and vegetables.